-The final design itself focusses on the ‘ahead of the curve’ using the crossbar of the A to create this ‘curve’ within the logo.
+We approached the brand identity with a focus on the ‘ahead of the curve’ concept.
+The final design used the crossbar of the A to create a ‘curve’ within the logo.
 We were also careful in ensuring the design of the cross bar used a perfect circle.
-This negative space went on the form a ‘dot’ which provided us with the vehicle for the visual style and also used as the signify for the logo.
+This negative space went on to form a ‘dot’ which provided us with the vehicle for the visual style and also used as the signifier for the logo.

 The logotype was created using a customised version of the typeface Slate.
 The decision to use this as the foundation was because it was a modern sans-serif typeface designed in 2006, and it is designed for high levels of legibility.

 The biggest problem we faced was colours.
-Because their product is purely digital we needed a primary and secondary colour palette that would work in print and onscreen.
-After exploring a number of different options, we produced an 11 colour A1 wet proof of the main colours showing both CMYK and Pantone options.
-Because of our relationship with Galloways in Cheshire (we rebranded them as well), we were able to press pass this.
-And it was definitely worth while.
-Brady had specified an orange that appeared yellow on some of their own screens.
-When we sent the wet proof down to London for approval the were stunned by how orange it was.
+Because their product is purely digital we needed a primary and secondary colour palette that would work in print and on screen.
+After exploring a number of different options, we produced an 11 colour A1 wet proof of the main colours showing both CMYK and Pantone options and we were able to press pass this.
+It was definitely worth it, Brady had specified an orange that appeared yellow on some of their own screens.
+When we sent the wet proof down to London for approval they were stunned by how orange it was.
 The problem was overcome by choosing some more colours in the yellow range and sending small pantone swatches to them.
 It was important to get the pantone correct because the logo design features a black over print on the A’s crossbar.

 The final project included: